 Why it happens

-Tank mate aggression.
+Tank-mate aggression is the most common cause.
 Other axolotls, especially in overcrowded conditions or when body sizes differ by more than two inches, will bite limbs and gills during feeding or territorial disputes.
 Fish that are too large to eat often nip axolotl gills.
+Sharp surfaces from rough-edged decorations, broken ceramic hides, exposed filter intakes, and jagged rock edges cause lacerations and limb injuries.
+Handling accidents from lifting an axolotl out of water remove the buoyancy support for its body weight and can cause limb injuries.
+Dry handling damages the slime coat and skin, creating wound sites.

 First action

 Regeneration timelines vary by the extent of the injury, the axolotl’s age, and its nutritional status.
-A lost limb tip may regenerate in four to six weeks; a full limb can take several months.
+A lost limb tip may regenerate in four to six weeks.
+A full limb can take several months.
 Older axolotls regenerate more slowly than juveniles.

 Escalation tier: MONITOR (minor gill nip, clean wound, axolotl eating normally) / ACT (significant tissue loss, wound showing signs of fungal or bacterial colonization) / EMERGENCY VET (deep wounds, exposed bone, or signs of systemic infection)